imayushsaini/Bombsquad-modded-server-Mr.Smoothy/secured admin system/readme.txt

 membersidlogged.txt will be automatically created inside same folder this will contain android/google id and account id of the players you added by command

-admin has access to all commands vip has lesser member have fewer
+owner can add or remove admin,vip,member admin has access to all commands (not all actually) vip has lesser member have fewer